-We are an immuno-oncology company focused on the discovery and development of next-generation therapeutics for cancer patients.
-Through our TMAbTM (Tumor Microenvironment Activated Biologics) platform, we are developing highly selective therapeutics designed to disable immunosuppressive signals or activate immunostimulatory signals selectively in the tumor microenvironment to unleash T cells against tumors.
+We are a clinical-stage immuno-oncology company focused on the discovery and development of next-generation therapeutics for cancer patients.
+Through our TMAbTM (Tumor Microenvironment Activated Biologics) platform, we are developing highly selective therapeutics designed to disable immunosuppressive signals or activate immunostimulatory signals selectively in the tumor microenvironment.
 Our strategy is to generate novel product candidates that incorporate next-generation technologies or approaches using our robust set of R&D capabilities.
 We plan to efficiently develop these product candidates by incorporating state-of-the-art biomarker approaches and mechanistic understanding into clinical trial designs targeted to well-defined patient populations.